kamilburda/batcher/docs/sections/Customization/Actions.md

 This is useful if the image contains multiple layers and you want to apply filters (layer effects) or other actions on the entire image.

+#### Flatten

+Flattens the specified layer or the entire image.

+By default, the background color specified in GIMP is used to fill the alpha channel.
+You can override this by setting a custom background color applied only within this action.

 ### Color